joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/01/27/opinion/iran-regime-killing-protesters.html

 **Storm Deaths Reach 10, Testing Mamdani’s Handling of a Weather Emergency**\
-`After first saying that it did not appear that the dead were homeless people, Mayor Zohran Mamdani vowed to do more to get people into shelters.`\
+`After first saying that it did not appear that the dead were homeless people, Mayor Zohran Mamdani has vowed to do more to get people into shelters.`\
 https://nytimes.com/2026/01/27/nyregion/mamdani-storm-deaths-homeless.html

 **Former French Senator Convicted of Drugging a Colleague, Intending to Assault Her**\